lsst-sqre/sqr-080/index.rst

 **Outcome:**

- A configuration file in the payload repo can be used to (recursively) exclude sub-directories.
+ A configuration file in the payload repo can be used to specifically include or exclude notebooks and directories.
- See `the relevant mobu documentation` <https://mobu.lsst.io/user_guide/in_repo_config.html#exclude-notebooks-in-specific-directories>`_ for how to do this.
+ See `the relevant mobu documentation` <https://mobu.lsst.io/user-guide/in-repo-config.html#specify-which-notebooks-to-run>`_ for how to do this.

 Summit
 ------